ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

 In this tutorial, you will run Watson NLP pretrained models on a Kubernetes or OpenShift cluster.

-In a separate tutorial, we cover the approach of building a standalone container image to package both the Watson NLP Runtime together with the models.
+A separate tutorial uses the approach of building a standalone container image to package both the Watson NLP Runtime together with the models.
 An advantage of such a standalone container is that it can be run using Docker, a cloud container service, as well as Kubernetes or OpenShift.

 The downside of using standalone containers is that you need to build and manage a new container image every time there is a change in the set of models to be served.
 Moreover, the sizes of the container images can be large when there are many models to serve.